rodney-lai/test-site/README.md

 set work directory to /home/play-user/deploy-emailer/bin and entrypoint to  ./emailer

+There is a docker compose file to startup a local memcached, redis, postgres and mongodb.

 Environment Variables:

 PLAY_TEST_PASSWORD - password for test user accounts (required for ALL builds)